ChaosDynamix/Arcadia/docs/01_iso-image/index.md

 In computer networks, download means to receive data from a remote system.
 This contrasts with uploading, where data is sent to a remote server.

-This page cover the Arch Linux ISO image download using two remote system
+This page cover the Arch Linux ISO image download using two remote systems

 - BitTorrent
 - Mirror site